kettek/wrenjs-plus/README.md

 })
 ```

 Of course, we can do much more than this, whether using `vm.call(handle)` to run a main loop or shuttling data between Wren and JavaScript via the various setters and getters provided by WrenJS+.
-Please read the API [here](TODO) and/or play with the examples [here](TODO).
+Please read the API documentation [here](docs/API.md).

 ## Installation
 There are multiple ways to acquire WrenJS+.